Hepatitis B Basics

 The hepatitis B vaccine stimulates your natural immune system to protect against the hepatitis B virus.
 After the vaccine is given, your body makes antibodies that protect you against the virus.
 An antibody is a substance found in the blood that is produced in response to a virus invading the body.
 These antibodies will fight off the infection if a person is exposed to the hepatitis B virus in the future.

-Laboratory diagnosis of hepatitis B infection focuses on the detection of the hepatitis B surface antigen HBsAg.
+Laboratory diagnosis of hepatitis B infection focuses on detecting the hepatitis B surface antigen HBsAg

 • Acute HBV infection is characterized by the presence of HBsAg and immunoglobulin M (IgM) antibody to the core antigen, HBcAg.
 During the initial phase of infection, patients are also seropositive for hepatitis B e antigen (HBeAg).
 The presence of HBeAg indicates that the blood and body fluids of the infected individual are highly infectious.

 • Chronic infection is characterized by the persistence of HBsAg for at least 6 months.
-Persistence of HBsAg is the principal marker of risk for developing chronic liver disease and liver cancer (hepatocellular carcinoma) later in life.
+The persistence of HBsAg is the principal marker of risk for developing chronic liver disease and liver cancer (hepatocellular carcinoma) later in life.

 Add us on Line and stay in touch.